Attila Csihar: Biography

 His music career began in 1985 with the Hungarian metal band Tormentor, which reached cult status in black metal circles with their first album, Anno Domini (1988).
-Tormentor performed 50-100 live shows between 1986 and 1990 and became one of the most infamous bands in Hungary.
+Tormentor performed 50-100 live shows between 1986 and 1990.
 After Tormentor he started his dark electro industrial band Plasma Pool (1990–1994).
 On the strength of his work in Tormentor, he was invited to perform vocals on the De Mysteriis Dom Sathanas album by Norwegian black metal band Mayhem after lead singer Dead committed suicide.
-His groundbreaking new way of singing added a special character to Mayhem's sound.
 Ultimately Csihar did not perform any live concerts with the band until his second tenure in 2004.